 Inside a decimated nation, witness the birth, rise and fall of Afghan rock music.

-09.05.18 - Rockabul is nominated for the Documentary Australia Foundation Award for Australian Documentary
+09.05.18 - Nominated for the Documentary Australia Foundation Award for Australian Documentary

 26.04.18 - Screening @ Dokfest, Volda, Norway

 24&29.04.18 - Screening @ Cinemateket Film Festival, Trondheim, Norway

 15.04.18 - Screening @ Middle East Now Film Festival, Florence, Italy

 8&9.04.18 - Screening @ Titanic International Film Festival, Budapest, Hungary

 30.03.18 - Screening @ Inferno Extreme Metal Festival, Oslo, Norway